-- (a) AEMO enables Regulation FCAS to either raise or lower system frequency to counteract small changes in power system frequency, and any accumulation of these changes over time. - (b) Once enabled, Regulation FCAS are deployed as needed by AGC based on the detected system frequency and accumulated time error of the system. - (c) Contribution Factors are determined for the purpose of apportioning the costs of Regulation FCAS to Market Generators, Market Customers and Market Small Generation Aggregators, based on the assessed contribution of plant at their connection points to recent variations in system frequency causing the need for Regulation FCAS. - (d) The calculations for Contribution Factors assess deviations from a reference trajectory for each area, which is derived from expected dispatch or expected MW consumption.
-The deviations are calculated every four seconds and averaged over a DI.

-- (e) For these purposes AEMO may, where it considers appropriate, elect to assess the deviation of appropriately metered plant with more than one NER classification as a single component, provided it is treated by the AGC as a single unit.2 - (f) Interim factors are determined on an area basis and then normalised to produce NEM Contribution Factors for Market Participants. - (g) Individual Contribution Factors (MPF{SSS} and MPF{MNS}) are determined for Market Participants based on the net performance of their appropriately metered market generation and market load in each category (scheduled/semi-scheduled and market non-scheduled) over a 28 day historical sample period. - (h) A residual demand Contribution Factor (MPF{RES}) is also calculated and attributed to Market Customers in proportion to their energy consumption.
-This residual demand factor represents the contribution of all generating units, loads and market network services that are not accounted for in the individual Market Participant Contribution Factors. - (i) Once calculated, the Contribution Factors are published and applied in AEMO's settlement systems across a 28 day application period. - (j) In the event of temporary asynchronous operation between Mainland regions, or for any other reason there is a local ancillary service requirement for Regulation FCAS, the Contribution Factors are applied only to those Market Participants relevant to the region in which the local ancillary service requirement arose.
+- (a) AEMO enables Regulation FCAS to either raise or lower system frequency to counteract small changes in power system frequency, and any accumulation of these changes over time. - (b) Once enabled, Regulation FCAS are deployed as needed by AGC based on the detected system frequency and accumulated time error of the system. - (c) Contribution Factors are determined for the purpose of apportioning the costs of Regulation FCAS to Market Generators, Market Customers and Market Small Generation Aggregators, based on the assessed contribution of plant at their connection points to recent variations in system frequency causing the need for Regulation FCAS. - (d) The calculations for Contribution Factors assess Deviations from a Reference Trajectory for each Aarea, which is derived from expected dispatch or expected MW consumption.
+The Deviations are calculated every four seconds and averaged over a DI. - (e) For these purposes AEMO may, where it considers appropriate, elect to assess the Deviation of Appropriately Metered plant with more than one NER classification as a single component, provided it is treated by the AGC as a single unit.2 - (e)(f) For the relevant 28-day period, where PFR Plant is operated overall in accordance with the PFRR-Specification, any net negative factors over that period for the PFR Plant are set to zero. - (f)(g) Interim factors are determined on an Aarea basis and then normalised to produce NEM Contribution Factors for Market Participants. - (g)(h) Individual Contribution Factors (MPF{SSS} and MPF{MNS}) are determined for Market Participants based on the net performance of their Appropriately Metered market generation and market load in each category (scheduled/semi-scheduled and market non-scheduled) over a 28-day historical sample period. - (h)(i) A Residual Demand Contribution Factor (MPF{RES}) is also calculated and attributed to Market Customers in proportion to their energy consumption.
+This Residual Demand factor represents the contribution of all generating units, loads and market network services that are not accounted for in the individual Market Participant Contribution Factors. - (i)(j) Once calculated, the Contribution Factors are published and applied in AEMO's settlement systems across a 28-day application period. - (j)(k) In the event of temporary asynchronous operation between Mainland regions, or for any other reason there is a local ancillary service requirement for Regulation FCAS, the Contribution Factors are applied only to those Market Participants relevant to the region in which the local ancillary service requirement arose.